abdlrhman08/abdlrhman08/README.md

-I’m Abdelrahman Hamada

-I’m interested in Software / Finance, and I believe this passion can take me far.

-I’m looking to collaborate on anything that brings value to the world

-If you enjoyed reading any code I wrote with my two brain cells, I would appreciate it if you could leave a star on the repo.
+ I write with my two brain cells, I would appreciate it if you could leave a star on a repo.
 I simply enjoy writing code that makes me question what I wrote the next morning. ¯_(ツ)_/¯

 Reach me on abdelrahmanhamada65@gmail.com